 A simple test is to read your emails aloud to see how they sound.
 If the letter sounds fine, it probably reads fine, too.

-Formatting and proofreading your business email using all the tips I mentioned will help you craft better business emails.
+Formatting and proofreading your business email using all the tips I mentioned can help you craft better business emails.
 However, simply writing the perfect business email will not boost your email engagement rate.

 That’s where GMass comes in.

 GMass is a powerful email outreach platform that lets you send email campaigns right from your Gmail inbox.
 With impressive mail merge capabilities, it’s a popular Chrome extension used by employees from major companies like Google, LinkedIn, and Twitter.

 Anyone — from individuals to small business owners and churches — can use GMass to improve their formal emailing experience and send emails!

 - Automatically personalize emails to increase email engagement levels, including paragraphs, images, links, email signatures, and attachments.